 It’s from the principle of gifting that the pinksocks were born.
 When you wear a kilt, you have to wear fun socks.
-I was on a business trip to San Francisco trying to raise money for a healthcare tech startup from some bay area VCs.
-There was an adorable older couple from Israel whom I met at the hotel one morning over coffee.
-His name was Shlomo and he had one of the most awesome smiles.
+My friend, and co-founder at a healthtech startup, Andrew Richards and I were on a business trip to San Francisco trying to raise money from some bay area VCs.
+There was an adorable older couple from Israel whom we met at the hotel one morning over coffee.
+The husband’s name was Shlomo and he had one of the most awesome smiles!
 Full of loving energy and joy.
 He was crazy about the robot monkey socks I was wearing.
 I had a new pair in my bag that I hadn’t worn yet, so I gave them to Shlomo as a gift.
-And, I remembered…..I felt…..how amazing the connection between two people can be from gifting.
+And, I remembered…..I felt…..how amazing the connection between two people can be from gifting!

 One of the first people I gave the socks to at HIMSS was Eric Topol.
 Dr. Topol is a world renowned physician, scientist, and author…..and he has a huge Twitter following.
 I asked him if we could take a picture together with his pinksocks so I could tweet it, he said yes, and then he retweeted it to his followers and the next thing I knew people were coming up to me asking me what my story was and could they have some pinksocks.